dcothell/Data-Exfiltration/README.md

 ## 🧠 Hypothesis

-> The employee may attempt to compress sensitive data using archive utilities (e.g., 7-Zip) and exfiltrate the data to an external location.
+> Because the employee had administrative access and no application restrictions, it was hypothesized that the employee may attempt to compress sensitive data using archive utilities (e.g., 7-Zip) and exfiltrate it from the corporate environment.

 ---

-## 🔍 Investigation & Analysis
+## 🔍 Investigation Methodology

+The investigation followed a structured threat-hunting approach:

+1. Identify potential archive activity
+2. Correlate file creation events
+3. Perform time-based process correlation
+4. Analyze network activity for exfiltration
+5. Validate findings and rule out false positives
+6. Document results and propose improvements

+---

+## 🔎 Advanced Hunting Queries & Findings

+---

 ### 1️⃣ Archive Utility Detection

 **Purpose:**
-Identify execution of common archive/compression utilities.
+Identify execution of common archive and compression utilities that could be used to stage data for exfiltration.

 ```kql
 let archive_applications = dynamic([